DragonBox/u3d/LOG_RULES.md

   "store_lines": true
 }
 ```
-`start_pattern` and `end_pattern` are the limits in between which the lines will be parsed. `store_lines` indicates that we want these lines stored, and displayed later.
+`start_pattern` and `end_pattern` are the limits in between which the lines will be parsed. `store_lines` indicates that we want these lines stored, and displayed later on.

 ###  E - Multi-line parsing and displaying with line filtering and data extraction

 This example illustrates several additional functionalities in comparison to the previous sections.

 ```json
 "fail": {
   "active": true,